amadeus4dev/developer-guides/README.md

 - ✅**Code examples** that you can copy and paste to build
 - 📝**API Tutorials** to explain functionalities and use-cases per API category
 - 👩🏻‍💻**Developer Tools** and 📱**Prototypes (Demo Apps)** for you to use and refer
-- ▶️Quick start, Test Data Collection, FAQ and more
+- Quick start, Test Data Collection, FAQ and more

-You can access the documentation [here](https://amadeus4dev.github.io/developer-guides/).
+You can access the documentation ⭐️[Here](https://amadeus4dev.github.io/developer-guides/)

 ![](docs/images/main.gif)